-\paragraph{Extrapolation Capabilities} A key result of this experiment is the model's ability to extrapolate to objects that belong to the object classes presented in the Auxiliary dataset.
-The evaluation was conducted on a test set of spheres and boxes, which were entirely absent from the initial demonstration datasets ($\mathcal{D}^{\text{Perfect}}$ and $\mathcal{D}^{\text{Noisy}}$) that contained only cylinders.
-The model's success on these novel objects was enabled by the auxiliary dataset ($\mathcal{D}_{aux}$), which provided examples of forward task executions for spheres and boxes.
-By leveraging these auxiliary demonstrations, the model successfully integrated the representations of the new objects into its latent space.
-Consequently, it was able to infer the correct corresponding behavior for the inverse task, such as applying a poking action to a sphere.
-The extrapolation in the pick modality is particularly noteworthy.
-Unlike the poke and push actions, which rely on a categorical distinction between objects, successful picking requires the model to regress the specific orientation of the novel boxes (visualized in bottom row of Figure~\ref{fig:sim_tasks}).
-This successful inference of continuous geometric parameters for a complex manipulation skill provides compelling evidence that the model has formed a rich, structured latent representation of the new object classes.
+\paragraph{Extrapolation Capabilities} A key result of this experiment is the model's ability to extrapolate to objects from the object classes presented in the \finaldiff{Auxiliary dataset.
+The model's success on} the novel objects was enabled by the auxiliary dataset ($\mathcal{D}_{aux}$), which provided examples of forward task executions for spheres and boxes.
+By leveraging auxiliary demonstrations, the model integrated new object representations into its latent space, successfully inferring inverse task behaviors such as poking a sphere.
+The pick modality extrapolation is particularly noteworthy: unlike poke and push, which rely on categorical object distinctions, picking requires regressing the specific orientation of novel boxes (Fig.~\ref{fig:sim_tasks}, bottom row).
+This successful inference of continuous geometric parameters provides compelling evidence of a rich, structured latent representation of the new object classes.